Linda was born in Melbourne, Australia in 1973. Her parents immigrated to Australia from Hungary during the Hungarian Revolution in 1956.

 Seeking support from friends, family, therapists, journaling, especially in the early days after diagnosis, I believe to be really key in working through the emotional stuff.

-Tell us a bit about your involvement in the OMS charity.
+Tell us a bit about your involvement in the Overcoming MS charity.

 When I realized that, although it was a well-established approach to MS management in Australia and New Zealand, no one in the UK had heard of it.
-I felt compelled to share information about the OMS approach.
+I felt compelled to share information about the Overcoming MS approach.